chettriyuvraj/chettriyuvraj/README.md

 ### Hi :)

-Instead of a 100 line README that pretends to say something, this one is actually quite upfront about saying nothing really.
+Instead of a 100-line README that pretends to say something, this one is actually quite upfront about saying nothing really.